 Recently, a friend of mine and I were reminiscing over old times.
 As the conversation rolled on, he noted that occasionally (people on a WhatsApp group that I’m no longer a member) keep bringing up the idea of having a reunion.

-To the average mind, such an idea sounds rather noble.
+To the average mind, such an idea must sound rather noble.
 I mean, how cool would it be for a band of long-lost brothers to meet, hang, exchange notes and reminisce over anything and everything?
 It’s absolutely lovely, isn’t it?

 Yeah, for sure, absolutely awesome.
 It’s the very testament to the strength of the bonds of former friendship.
 It’s also a way for us to proclaim victory over the natural tendency to drift.
 Again, only to the uninquisitive mind.
 Oh my, such hubris.